seermer/HollowKnight_RL/README.md

 - Removed Dash, it is way too hard to use
 - Added Fixed time for each step
 - Added Frame Skip
+- Remove no magnitude reward and make base reward +-1 instead, so it is more straightforward to set weights

 _______________________________